SnowyMouse/invader/README.md

 Extract data from cache files.

 Options:
-  -c --continue                Don't stop on error when possible -h --help                    Show this list of options.
+  -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info -m --maps <dir>              Set the maps directory